bx7kvs/Nodas/README.md

 })
 ```

-## v.
-0.9.1
+## 0.9.2
 ### New:
+1. NdEvent,NdStateEvent,NdMouseEvent, NdDestroyEvent are available to import

+## 0.9.1
+### New:
 1. Base64 string support for sprite url
-2. NdImage and NdSprite classes now available to import and extend
+2. NdImage and NdSprite classes are now available to import and extend

 ### Fixed:
-1. Background where nor loaded under certain conditions
+1. Backgrounds where not loaded under certain conditions

 ## 0.9.0
 ### Features: